- Automotive aftermarket definition: it is the auto industry’s after-sale market.

 Automotive aftermarket definition by DIY vs. DIFM consumer markets

 Consumers who are skilled enough to repair or modify their own vehicles are in the “do-it-yourself” or “DIY” segment of the aftermarket.
 Some consumers prefer to have parts and accessories installed for them, and take their vehicle to a professional repair or installation facility in the “do-it-for me” or “DIFM” segment.
-The aftermarket helps keep vehicles on the road by providing consumers the choice of where they want their vehicles serviced, maintained, or customized.The DIY market is approximately 20%, and DIFM market 80%, of the total aftermarket.
+The aftermarket helps keep vehicles on the road by providing consumers the choice of where they want their vehicles serviced, maintained, or customized.The DIY market is approximately 20%, and DIFM market 80%, of the total automotive aftermarket.
 Click To Tweet

-According to the Channel Forecast Model from the Auto Care Association and AAIA, the DIY market is approximately 20% of the total, and the DIFM market is the remaining 80%.
+According to the Channel Forecast Model from the Auto Care Association and AAIA, the DIY market is approximately 20% of the total market by parts purchases, and the DIFM market is the remaining 80%.

 Aftermarket defined by light, medium and heavy duty vehicles:

 Vehicles are classified into Gross Vehicle Weight (GVW) or Gross Vehicle Weight Rating (GVWR) categories from “none” (the lightest) up to GVW Class 8, which includes the largest semi tractors.
 Automobiles have a GVW class of “none” or “blank.”
 Light pickup trucks and SUVs can be in GVW Class 1, 2 or 3.
 These make up the classification of “light” vehicles.